plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE3_GRoupAgent.md

                 => Task.FromResult(history[history.Count - 1].Content?.Contains(terminationKey, StringComparison.OrdinalIgnoreCase) ?? false);
         }
     ```
-6. Task: Add the method TravelAgentGroupChatSecuential
+6. Task: Add the method `TravelAgentGroupChatSecuential`

     this method create:
-    * **3 Agents**: Each agent has different role and responsability
+    * ** 4 Agents**: Each agent has different role and responsability

         TravelAgencyAgent: request, evaluate and select the travel  options provided by the other agentes.